ivenw/Portfolio/README.md

 # Portfolio
 A collection of some projects I have worked on.

+## next-gen-check-engine
+Supervised ML classification challenge on sensor data related to the air pressure system (APS) in Scania trucks.
+Can we accuratly predict if a truck will an experience APS related fault?

 ## customer-clustering
 Customer segmentation analysis for a dataset of credit card usage utilizing k-means clustering.